MetaGuide: Collimation and Guiding

 • Acts as an autoguider with seeing effects partially removed from the error, so the "chasing of the seeing" is directly reduced

 • Calculates centroid based on live view of stars using a very different algorithm than simple "center of gravity."
-To reach fainter stars, the frames may be stacked first for the effect of long exposures

 • Provides graphical output and logs of drift and periodic error in your mount, including the "noise" that can be hard to remove with PEC (Periodic Error Correction).